outdoor trinidad logo.gif (5127 bytes)

 Named after a French settler Messier.
 Fortin who had a sugar estate in the area

-Sea Bathing, See parts of Trinidad oil history
+Sea Bathing, See parts of Trinidad oil history, fishing

 It is easy to visit Cedros from Point Fortin